OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 - Installing dependencies at build time, so they're not stored in source control.
 - Using build server integration/plugin for Octopus Deploy:
   - Packing the application
-  - Pushing the package to Octopus Deploy or third-party repository
+  - Pushing the package to Octopus Deploy or a third-party repository
   - Pushing build information to Octopus Deploy
   - Creating a release
   - Deploying or promoting a release through different environments